ThilinaJayamal/Travel-booking-website/README.md

-# HorizonStay - Travel Booking Website
+# HorizonStay - Travel Booking Website.

 HorizonStay is a comprehensive travel booking website that allows users to search for and book hotels, flights, and rental cars.
 The platform aims to provide a seamless and intuitive experience for planning and organizing travel itineraries.